 Saint Cajetan Parish continued to serve as the focus of Auraria’s Spanish-speaking community until 1973.
 The Denver Urban Renewal Authority began demolishing nearly all the neighborhood surrounding the parish to make way for a 169-acre Auraria Higher Education Center in 1970.
 Parishioners worked with preservationists to at least save the old church building.
 In 1970, Saint Cajetan Church was declared both a landmark on the National Register of Historic Places and the Denver Landmark Preservation Commission, thus ensuring that the church would be spared.
 Saint Cajetan School was closed in 1970.

 In 1973, the construction of the Auraria Campus forced the parish to relocate and the parish school to be demolished.
 The original landmark church, the first Hispanic parish in Denver, became part of the Auraria new campus as Saint Cajetan Center and continues to serve as a multi-purpose auditorium for lectures, concerts, recitals and other community events.
 Saint Cajetan parish was relocated to southwest Denver and a new church was built in 1975 under the direction of two Theatine Priests: Rev. James Prohens, C.R. and Rev. Tomas Fraile, C.R., who served the parish together for 34 years.
 The late Father James Prohens served as pastor of the church until his death in 2007.
 The late Father Tomas Fraile served as pastor of the church for until his recent passing in 2014.
-Currently the parish is under the direction of two priests from The Archdiocese of Denver: Rev. Angel Perez-Lopez as Pastor, and Rev. Xavier Espinoza as Parochial Vicar.
+Currently the parish is under the direction of two priests from The Archdiocese of Denver: Rev. Angel Perez-Lopez as Pastor, and his brother, Father Israel Perez-Lopez, as Parochial Vicar.
 St. Cajetan Church serves as National Parish for Hispanics.